How to Build a Fintech Product: Step-by-Step Guide

 Federal Trade Commission

-The Federal Trade Commission (FTC) is a bipartisan federal agency that protects customers from deceptive practices.
-It conducts investigations, sues companies that violate the law, and collect complaints about data security and misleading advertising.
+The Federal Trade Commission (FTC) is a bipartisan federal agency that protects customers from deceptive commercial practices.
+It conducts investigations, sues companies that violate the law, and collects complaints about data security and misleading advertising.

 Recently, the FTC has paid much attention to the fintech industry.
-For example, in 2018 it sued Lending Club, which provided lons to customers with no hidden fees.
-As it turned out, in reality this club stated (often behind obscure hyperlinks) that it charges a 5% fee.
+For example, it sued Lending Club in 2018, which provided loans to customers “with no hidden fees”.
+As it turned out, in reality, Lending Club was sneaking in (often behind obscure hyperlinks) charges of a 5% fee.

 The key lesson from the FTC’s actions is that companies should always be truthful and transparent with their customers and avoid hidden fees.